zdevaty/go-eliona-api-client/docs/AgentDeviceMapping.md

 ### NewAgentDeviceMapping

-`func NewAgentDeviceMapping(subtype HeapSubtype, attribute string, ) *AgentDeviceMapping`
+`func NewAgentDeviceMapping(subtype DataSubtype, attribute string, ) *AgentDeviceMapping`

 NewAgentDeviceMapping instantiates a new AgentDeviceMapping object This constructor will assign default values to properties that have it defined,